Martín Vizcarra: Request for preventive detention

 On 12 March 2021, the prosecutor Germán Juárez Atoche requested preventive detention for 18 months for Vizcarra.
 This was within the framework of the investigation for the alleged crimes of aggravated collusion, improper passive bribery and illicit association to commit a crime.
 The hearing was scheduled for 17 March, where Judge María de los Ángeles Álvarez Camacho, after hearing both reasons from the prosecution and the defense of Vizcarra, rejected the request for preventive detention and appearance with restrictions was imposed.

 On 18 March 2024, the Peruvian Public Prosecutor's Office raided the home of Martin Vizcarra, in the most luxurious neighborhood of the country, in the midst of an investigation against him for alleged corruption in a road construction program during his administration.

-Arrest for pre-trial detention
+Corruption case

-On 14 August 2025, Judge Chávez Tamariz ruled in favor of preventive detention against Vizcarra claiming it was necessary to ensure the former his presence when the ruling is handed down in the Lomas de Ilo case, which is slated to occur within the five months.
+On 14 August 2025, Judge Chávez Tamariz ruled in favour of preventive detention against Vizcarra, saying that it was necessary to ensure Vizcarra's presence when the ruling was handed down in the Lomas de Ilo case.
 The judge cited flight risk concerns as the reason for the ruling.
 Following an appeal, he was ordered released on 3 September.

+On 26 November 2025, Vizcarra was sentenced by the judiciary to 14 years in prison for taking bribes from construction companies while serving as governor of Moquegua between 2011 and 2014.
+The court concluded that Vizcarra accepted the payment of 2% of the amount of S/80,981,137.34 for the Lomas de Ilo project from the Obrainsa consortium, and signed the contract for the Moquegua Hospital project after he was paid S/1,300,000.
+Both projects correspond to six and eight-year sentences respectively.
+He was ordered to pay a fine of S/94,900 and the court ruled that S/2,336,000 in civil damages must be jointly paid by Vizcarra and the parties that bribed him.
+His sentence also bans him from holding public office for nine years.
+He is serving his sentence at the Barbadillo Prison in Chorrillos District (the same prison where former presidents Alejandro Toledo and Ollanta Humala were incarcerated) and will not be released until November 2039.

+Vizcarra, through his X account, described the sentence as "politically motivated" and added that "I have been sentenced for standing up to the mafia pact.
+This is not justice, it is revenge.
+But they will not break me.
+The answer lies at the ballot box."
+He also announced that his brother Mario Vizcarra, who is a candidate in the 2026 Peruvian presidential election, would continue his political project.